infowetrust/albumcolors/README.md

 # albumcolors
-Color palettes recreated by RJ Andrews from late 1800s French _Album de Statitistique Graphique_.
-Visit https://www.davidrumsey.com/ to see each original map in its full glory.
+These color palettes were recreated by RJ Andrews during Advent 2019 from the late 1800s French _Album de Statitistique Graphique_.
+The original maps are one of the highest achievements in thematic mapping.
+Visit [DavidRumsey](https://www.davidrumsey.com/luna/servlet/view/search?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&q=album+de+statistique&search=Go) to see each original map in its full glory.

-Folder name:
-[palette type]-[# of swatches]-[David Rumsey List No.]

-File name:
-[sequence #]-[original Rumsey number]

-[add here: A note on fonts]
+Each recreated palette is comprised of several SVG patterns.
+SVGs are located in the [Patterns folder](https://github.com/infowetrust/albumcolors/tree/master/patterns).
+Each SVG pattern is named by its Rumsey List Number and sequence in parent palette.

+Overview documentation of palettes is in the [Previews folder](https://github.com/infowetrust/albumcolors/tree/master/previews).
+Each palette has a preview image + CSV with Rumsey list number, 2019 Advent day it was originally published, what type of palette scheme it is, and how many patterns it contains.

+Let me know on Twitter [@infowetrust](https://twitter.com/infowetrust) if you make anything using these palettes.
+If there is interest I may expand beyond the existing four palettes and add additional documentation about map styling including a note on typefaces.